Schizoaffective disorder: Diagnosis

 Psychosis as a symptom of a psychiatric disorder is first and foremost a diagnosis of exclusion.
-So a new-onset episode of psychosis cannot be considered to be a symptom of a psychiatric disorder until other relevant and known medical causes of psychosis are excluded, or ruled out.
-Many clinicians improperly perform, or entirely miss this step, introducing avoidable diagnostic error and misdiagnosis.
+So, a new-onset episode of psychosis cannot be considered a symptom of a psychiatric disorder until other organic causes of psychosis are ruled out.
+Many clinicians improperly perform, or entirely miss, this step, introducing avoidable diagnostic error and misdiagnosis.

-An initial assessment includes a comprehensive history and physical examination.
-Although no biological laboratory tests exist which confirm schizoaffective disorder, biological tests should be performed to exclude psychosis associated with or caused by substance use, medications, toxins or poisons, surgical complications, or other medical illnesses.
-Since non-medical mental health practitioners are not trained to exclude medical causes of psychosis, people experiencing psychosis should be referred to an emergency department or hospital.
+An initial assessment involves a thorough history-taking and physical examination.
+Although there are no objective laboratory tests available to diagnose schizoaffective disorder definitively, laboratory investigations should be conducted to rule out psychosis resulting from substance use, medications, toxins or poisons, surgical complications, or other organic conditions.
+Since non-medical mental health practitioners lack training to identify medical causes of psychosis, individuals experiencing such symptoms should be referred to an emergency department or hospital for further evaluation.

-Delirium should be ruled out, which can be distinguished by visual hallucinations, acute onset and fluctuating level of consciousness, indicating other underlying factors which includes medical illnesses.
+Delirium should be ruled out; it is characterized by visual hallucinations, an acute onset, and fluctuating levels of consciousness, suggesting other underlying factors, including medical illnesses.
 Excluding medical illnesses associated with psychosis is performed by using blood tests to measure: